-The use of more sensitive and specific tests (e.g. QUiPP) (ref 1) and more careful timing where iatrogenic preterm birth is anticipated will go some way to reach the national (MatNeo SIP) ambition of a full course of steroids within 7 days prior to delivery to 90% by 2023.
-These issues are therefore addressed in the proposed guideline.
-Realistically, however, 90% will only be achieved with multiple repeat courses and this is likely, if not very strictly limited, to cause more harm than good.
-It is notable how unusual repeat steroids are in the audit.
+The use of more sensitive and specific tests (e.g. QUiPP) (ref 1) and more careful timing where iatrogenic preterm birth is anticipated will go some way to improve appropriately timed steroids: a full course <7 days prior to birth.
+Very high levels of compliance risk multiple repeat courses and this is likely, if not very strictly limited, to cause more harm than good.